Shungite: Properties, Facts and Photos

 This kind of information is inaccurate and unfounded, and in the wrong hands, has the potential to be dangerous.

-Another metaphysical healing property attributed to shungite is its ability to protect against electromagnetic fields.
+Another claim attributed to shungite is its ability to reduce damage from certain forms of electromagnetic radiation.
 This follows a small-scale scientific study in Russia on rats in 2003.

 In 2017, when shungite was applied to the skin of hairless mice who were then exposed to radiation, there was a marked improvement in several skin conditions.
 These included elasticity, roughness, pore size, pigmentation, and wrinkles.
 (Ma.
 Easter Joy Sajo et al)